emerald/old-emerald/style/shell.md

 command-line binaries for the system administrator, while `/usr/bin` is intended for _non-essential_ command-line binaries for the casual user.
 On some systems, `bash` may not be regarded as an essential command-line binary, and may therefore not reside under `/bin`.
-Using `env`, we find `bash`, wherever it may be, according to the user's `PATH` environment variable, and execute that.
+By using `env`, we find `bash`, wherever it may be, according to the user's `PATH` environment variable, and execute that.

 ## Strict Mode